Aviraj-Singh/Razorpay_Clone/README.md

 # Razorpay_Clone
-Created Razorpay Clone using Tailwind CSS
+Created Razorpay Clone using HTML and Tailwind CSS